A Polygon With Three Sides And One Right Angle

 Origins and Significance of the Right Triangle

 The fascination with right triangles dates back to antiquity.
+The Egyptians, for instance, used ropes with knots tied at specific intervals to create right angles for laying out the foundations of buildings and agricultural fields.
 Ancient civilizations, including the Egyptians and Babylonians, utilized the properties of right triangles for surveying, construction, and astronomy.
-The Egyptians, for instance, used ropes with knots tied at specific intervals to create right angles for laying out the foundations of buildings and agricultural fields.
 This practical application demonstrates an early understanding of the relationship between the sides of a right triangle.

 The formal study of right triangles is inextricably linked to the Pythagorean theorem, attributed to the Greek mathematician Pythagoras (though, as we’ve seen, knowledge of it predates him).
 This theorem states that in a right-angled triangle, the square of the length of the hypotenuse (c) is equal to the sum of the squares of the lengths of the other two sides (a and b).
 Mathematically, this is expressed as: a² + b² = c².
 This deceptively simple equation is a cornerstone of trigonometry and has countless applications in various fields.

 Beyond the Pythagorean theorem, the study of right triangles leads to the development of trigonometric functions such as sine, cosine, and tangent.
-These functions relate the angles of a right triangle to the ratios of its sides.
+Also, these functions relate the angles of a right triangle to the ratios of its sides.
 Trigonometry allows us to calculate unknown angles and side lengths in right triangles, making it an essential tool in fields like navigation, surveying, and physics.
 The angles beyond the right angle must always be less than 90 degrees.

 Types of Right Triangles